OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 OSGeo Live-DVD: start OpenJUMP link on desktop or run /usr/bin/openjump

-General: For Windows, go to the bin folder of the OpenJUMP directory and double click the openjump.exe or openjump.bat file.
+General: For Windows, go to the bin folder of the OpenJUMP directory and double click the OpenJUMP.exe or oj_windows.bat file.
 For Linux, execute the oj_linux.sh file from a terminal.
 For MacOSX, click on the OpenJUMP application symbol.

 (Please note: A Java runtime environment is required to run OpenJUMP.